-While Accounts Payable automation is a simple, rather standardized process, automating it is not as simple as it sounds.
+While Accounts Payable is a mature standardized process, automating it is not as simple as it sounds.
 The challenges of Accounts Payable automation are numerous in fact.

 Pushing paper around, key-in in data, cross-checking data in several applications (swivel chair tasks, as they are commonly called) lead to considerable pains whose costs are difficult to quantify.
 They are only revealed in hindsight, once you implement automation.